 Code of Conduct

-The GiaCare culture is based on trust, mutual respect, high standards of professional conduct and ethics to ensure we achieve our goals.
-We rely on the sound judgment of our employees, associates, and agents to comply with the law, act with integrity, and safeguard the company’s reputation in every situation.
-GiaCare is committed to conducting business in line with the law, our policies, and procedures and by adhering to a Code of Conduct, the integrity of GiaCare and its employees will not be compromised.
+We rely on the sound judgment of our employees, associates, and agents to comply with the law, act with integrity, and safeguard the company’s reputation.
+GiaCare is committed to conducting business in line with the law, and our policies and procedures, by adhering to a Code of Conduct, which ensures the integrity of GiaCare and its employees will not be compromised.

-The Code of Conduct encompasses laws, business practices, policies/procedures and serves as an educational tool for GiaCare and its employees so that they can then apply this knowledge to their everyday work life.
+The Code of Conduct encompasses laws, business practices, and policies & procedures.
+It serves as an educational tool for GiaCare and its employees so that they can then apply this knowledge to their everyday work life.
 By choosing to work with GiaCare, you agree to learn, understand, support, and abide by the Code of Conduct.
-Failing to do so, puts you, the company, and your co-workers at risk which can ultimately lead to disciplinary action and/or termination.
+Failing to do so, puts you, the company, and your co-workers at risk, which can ultimately lead to disciplinary action up to termination.

 Code of Conduct Overview

 - The Code of Conduct applies to GiaCare’s employees, officers, and independent third parties hired by or working with GiaCare.
 The Code of Conduct outlines our expectations of those with whom we do business.

 - The information contained on this webpage is strictly an overview of the Code of Conduct.
 Please consult the terms of your employment contract and GiaCare Employee Handbook for more in-depth information regarding the Code of Conduct.